-Policy Policy Policy Objective Current Policy Application Does Policy meet Objective?
-P1 Designate buffer areas Provide recreational SPS: Parkland & Open Space paragraph identifies HRM's intent to Yes along the shoreline as amenity acquire shoreline buffer areas.
-The intended use of these areas is conservation area or Contaminant control generally recreational in nature but not specified. parkland ML22 specifies acquisition of shoreline parcels for public trails adjacent to lakes / watercourses; limits private shoreline ownership to 50% RMPS adopted four policies (E-10 through E-13) to establish & protect riparian buffers.
+Policy # Policy Policy Objective Current Policy Application Does Policy meet Objective?
+P1 Designate buffer areas along the shoreline as conservation area or parkland Provide recreational amenity Contaminant control SPS: Parkland & Open Space paragraph identifies HRM's intent to acquire shoreline buffer areas.
+The intended use of these areas is generally recreational in nature but not specified.
+ML22 specifies acquisition of shoreline parcels for public trails adjacent to lakes / watercourses; limits private shoreline ownership to 50% RMPS adopted four policies (E-10 through E-13) to establish & protect riparian buffers.
 Policies E-10, E-11 & E-12 apply to Russell Lake.
 ML-24: all shorelines protected by 100' buffer zones; zone width may be 75' if study etc. warrants.
-No vegetation or soil may be removed unless done under auspices of approved vegetation management plan Wetlands protected by buffer of 25' for areas of &lt;0.5 acres and SU for dreas $\geq$ 0.5 dcres - 20 metre buffer - Certain uses permitted within this area - Through DAs, HRM shall consider RBs as public open space as well as alternative uses RB By-law requirements relaxed for lots in existence on effective date of this plan and those shown on subdivision applications P2 Protect wetlands as Stormwater management - Not designated as conservation area Yes conservation area Contaminant control ML24 (b) excludes wetlands from development ML24(d) exception minimum buffer widths for wetlands of ML24(a) specifies minimum buffer widths for wetlands of different size classes (see above) P3 Designate slopes over 25% Frosion prevention ML18(I) prohibits development on steep slopes adjacent to Russell Yes - as areas where no Lake on Parcels 10 and 11 construction can take - ML24(a) cautions that lands with slopes of 15% or greater should place not be developed "unless additional environmental control F measures are implemented to minimize the amount of erosion generated from the site; P4 Designate slopes over 15% Erosion prevention ML24(a) cautions that lands with slopes of 15% or greater should not Yes as sensitive areas requiring F be developed "unless additional environmental control measures are special construction implemented to minimize the amount of erosion generated from the methods site;" P5 Require variable width of Minimize erosion and - Generally, buffer width not variable with slope and soil conditions; Yes buffer strip to respond to allow for trapping of - Shoreline buffer may be REDUCED from 100 to 75 feet given slope and soil conditions, contaminants appropriate conditions but no less than 15 metre P6 Require development Minimize runoff No such language was used in the MPS.
-ML-5 specified a road Not Evident in proposal to minimize Conserve natural classification.
-Dartmouth MPS, but width and length of road vegetation appears to be network and maximize direction of Regional clustering of lots Plan policy.
+No vegetation or soil may be removed unless done under auspices of approved vegetation management plan Wetlands protected by buffer of 25' for areas of <0.5 acres and 50' for areas ≥ 0.5 acres RMPS policies In essence, 20 metre buffer Certain uses permitted within this area Through DAs, HRM shall consider RBs as public open space as well as alternative uses RB By-law requirements relaxed for lots in existence on effective date of this plan and those shown on subdivision applications Yes P2 Protect wetlands as conservation area Stormwater managementContaminant control Not designated as conservation area ML24 (b) excludes wetlands from development ML24(d) specifies minimum buffer widths for wetlands of different size classes (see above) Yes P3 Designate slopes over 25% as areas where no construction can take place Erosion prevention ML18(I) prohibits development on steep slopes adjacent to Russell Lake on Parcels 10 and 11 ML24(a) cautions that lands with slopes of 15% or greater should not be developed "unless additional environmental control measures are implemented to minimize the amount of erosion generated from the site;" Yes P4 Designate slopes over 15% as sensitive areas requiring special construction methods Erosion prevention ML24(a) cautions that lands with slopes of 15% or greater should not be developed "unless additional environmental control measures are implemented to minimize the amount of erosion generated from the site;" Yes P5 Require variable width of buffer strip to respond to slope and soil conditions, but no less than 15 metre Minimize erosion and allow for trapping of contaminants Generally, buffer width not variable with slope and soil conditions; Shoreline buffer may be REDUCED from 100 to 75 feet given appropriate conditions Yes P6 Require development proposal to minimize width and length of road network and maximize clustering of lots Minimize runoff Conserve natural vegetation No such language was used in the MPS.
+ML-5 specified a road classification.
+Not Evident in Dartmouth MPS, but appears to be direction of Regional Plan policy.

-&lt;sup>1 RMPS = Regional Municipal Planning Strategy;
+1 RMPS = Regional Municipal Planning Strategy;